 OUR DENTAL PRACTICE HISTORY

-Dr. Silberg opened his practice in July of 1980.
+Dr. Silberg opened his practice in July of 1980, and named it The Silberg Center of Dental Science.
 The original office was located in the Robinson Professional Building.
 As a newly graduated specialist, Dr. Silberg built his practice around his chosen specialty of periodontics.

 Dr. Silberg felt that by creating a new practice, rather than purchasing an existing one, he would have the opportunity to implement his unique philosophy and vision of healthcare.
 Thus, with 0 patients of record, Dr. Silberg began his practice that has now grown into what it is today.